System requirements

 Add your app’s URL to Makeswift

 Finally, open the Makeswift builder, navigate to Settings > Host, and add your app’s URL.
-If you haven’t changed anything in the example and the server is running on port 3000
+If you haven’t changed anything in the example and the server is running on port3000

 , the app’s URL should be